-Make homemade Red, White, and Blue Gumdrop Stars to celebrate any patriotic holiday like the 4th of July, Memorial Day, Labor Day, Veteran's Day, or Flag Day.
-They'd even make great treats for Election Day.
+Homemade gumdrops taste so much better than store-bought gumdrops and you can flavor, color, and shape them for any holiday.
+These Red, White, and Blue Gumdrop Stars are a perfect treat for any patriotic holiday including the 4th of July, Memorial Day, Labor Day, Veteran's Day, or Flag Day.

 I was inspired to try my hand at making gumdrops when I spotted star-shaped silicone ice cube trays while shopping at Target last week.
 The cavities in the molds are just the right size for a yummy little sweet treat and I could immediately envision how great the candy stars would look dressed in red, white, and blue sugar.